AnsariAbdullah/codewars-solution/codewars/7kyu/sum_of_two_lowest_positive_integers/readme.md

 [10, 343445353, 3453445, 3453545353453] should return 3453455.

 ## Solution
-Sort the array in ascending order.
-Create two variable on for `smallest` and another for `secondSmallest`.
-Assign first element of array to `smallest` and second element to `secondSmallest`
+Create a new variable `arr`.
+Sort the array in ascending order and store it in `arr`.
+Return the addition of 1st and 2nd element of the array.